-The following table illustrates the hypothetical payment at maturity on the notes linked to a hypothetical Index.
+The following table and graph illustrate the hypothetical payment at maturity on the notes linked to a hypothetical Index.
 The hypothetical payments set forth below assume the following:

-- the notes have not been automatically called;

-- an Initial Value of 100.00; and

-- a Participation Rate of 100.00%.
+- an Initial Value of 100.00; and - a Participation Rate of 105.00%.